astrofle/CRRLpy/README.rst

 Install
 =======
-To install clone or download the repository from github, then add it to you `PYTHONPATH`.
+To install clone or download the repository from github, then add it to your `PYTHONPATH`.

 .. code-block:: bash

    git clone https://github.com/astrofle/CRRLpy.git
    export PYTHONPATH=$PYTHONPATH:./CRRLpy